 - Research opportunities with and close mentorship by NYU Shanghai faculty

-- Access to the vast intellectual resources of NYU GSAS and NYU Department of Sociology
+- Access to the vast resources of NYU GSAS and NYU Department of Sociology

-- Cutting-edge research environment at NYU Shanghai, including the Center for Applied Social and Economic Research, a thriving community of PhD students, post-doctoral fellows, and research associates, activities such as a regular program of seminars and visiting academics, and links with other universities within and outside China
+- A cutting-edge research environment at NYU Shanghai, including the Center for Applied Social and Economic Research -- a thriving community of PhD candidates, post-doctoral fellows, and research associates, featuring activities such as a regular program of seminars and visiting academics, and connections with other universities within and outside China

-- Financial aid through the NYU Shanghai Doctoral Fellowship, including tuition, fees, and an annual stipend equal to stipends received by all NYU Sociology PhD students
+- Financial aid through the NYU Shanghai Doctoral Fellowship, including tuition, fees, and an annual stipend equivalent to those received by all NYU Sociology PhD students

 - Additional benefits exclusive to the NYU Shanghai program, including international health insurance and travel funds

 - Wu, Xiaogang 2019.
 “Inequality and Social Stratification in Post-socialist China."
 Annual Review of Sociology 45: 363-382

 - Hu, Anning and Xiaogang Wu 2019.
 "Science or Liberal Arts?
 Family Background, Cultural Capital, and College Major Choice in China" British Journal of Sociology 70 (1):190-213

 - Miao, Jia, Xiaogang Wu, Xiulin Sun.
 2019.
 “Neighborhood, social cohesion, and the Elderly's depression in Shanghai” Social Science & Medicine 229:134-143